Max’s challenge (27.05.2018)

 And then she again took an extra few minutes to show me – and my husband – the 2 sets of x-rays, side-by-side.
 So that we could see how perfectly the ends of the bone were aligned, and that “it should heal just fine”.

-Next was the neuro-anesthesiologist who diagnosed me, at the same local community hospital; Dr. H made it a personal challenge to stop my disease from spreading any further.
-He did that by ‘squeezing me in’ for a series of 6 day-surgery procedures, all within a period of only 10 weekdays.
-(I’m not mentioning the physicians and others who were unhelpful, or downright negligent in this post, as the topic of this one is those who made & are making a positives contribution to my care!)
+Next was the neuro-anesthesiologist who confirmed my diagnosis, at the same local community hospital; Dr. H made it a personal challenge to stop my disease from spreading any further.
+He did that by ‘squeezing me in’ for a series of 6 day-surgery procedures, all within a period of about 2 weeks.
+(I’m not mentioning the 1 physician and nurse who were unhelpful, or downright negligent in this post, because I want to focus here on whose who’ve made – & are making – a positives contribution to my care!)

 Once the CRPS had stopped spreading, Dr. H arranged to do another 2 intensive day-surgery procedures.
 These medical interventions both involved hospital physiotherapists; they would try to improve the range of motion in my hand & wrist – while it was completely ‘numb’ from an anaesthetic used with a hydraulic tourniquet.

-It was about this time that I started working with an outstanding physiotherapist, CR, at a physiotherapy and wellness clinic.
-He’d been a physician in Egypt, but left after being attacked while providing unplanned emergency care in the aftermath of events at Tahir Square.
-It was faster for him to qualify as a licensed physical therapist (PT) than as a physician in another country, so now he’s a physiotherapist.
+It was about this time that I started working with an outstanding physiotherapist, Cherif Rafla (name printed with permission), at a physiotherapy and wellness clinic.
+He’d been a physician in another country, but had then requalified as a licensed physical therapist (PT) so that he could more easily work in other countries (including England and Italy).

-I’d been offered (free) in-hospital physiotherapy, but it was only available during business hours.
-I work full-time, so that wasn’t really an option for me; to miss 3 half-days of work a week, on top of all the time I was already missing for medical day-surgeries and follow-up appointments.
+I’d been offered (free) in-hospital physiotherapy, but it was only available during business hours and I’d been told I’d often have to wait – even with an appointment.
+I work full-time, so that wasn’t really an option for me; to miss 3 half-days of work a week, on top of all the time I was already missing for day-surgeries and follow-up appointments with doctors.
 The wellness clinic offered evening appointments, but I had to pay for these.
-I’d never expected that I’d still be needed physiotherapy, so long after the diagnosis!
+I’d never expected that I’d still be needing physiotherapy, so long after the diagnosis!

-Even though I still have physiotherapy sessions twice a week, down from 3 times a week for over a year, there’s another centre that’s become most important to me now, as someone living with a chronic pain disease.
+Even though I still have physiotherapy sessions twice a week, down from 3 times a week for over a year, there’s another healthcare centre that’s even more important to me now, as someone living with a chronic pain disease.

 I’ve had 2 specialist physicians at the AEPMU.
-The first was Dr. D, who was at the AEPMU for a 1-year fellowship from another city.
+The first was Dr. Díez Tafur (name published with permission), who was at the AEPMU for a 1-year fellowship from another city.
 A fellowship lets a doctor, who already has all of their qualifications, visit a specialist hospital or university to learn new skills.
 And it lets them see how treatments are being offered to patients in other parts of the country, or the world.
 Not only do the Fellows bring this knowledge back to their home cities or countries, they also treat patients during their fellowships.

-I was sad when Dr. D’s fellowship at the AEPMU ended, but very happy for him – to be returning to his family!
+I was sad when Dr. Díez Tafur’s fellowship at the AEPMU ended, but very happy for him – to be returning to his family!
 And when I found out that Dr. S would be taking over my care, I was very happy.
-Dr. S is another very kind doctor, also calm and reassuring.
+Dr. S is another very kind doctor, and is also very calm and reassuring.

 In fact, everyone I’ve dealt with at the AEPMU, from the receptionist and other administrative staff to the nurses, doctors, and other licensed professionals in healthcare, have been not only exceedingly competent – but also kind.
 If you’ve read some of my earlier posts, on the bioethics portion of this blog, you’ll know that I value kindness above almost all else in healthcare; see kindness is underrated (from 2012).